richarddd/serverless-resource-names/README.md

       Type: AWS::SNS::Topic
 ```

-The plugin will also inject topic ARN as an environment variable using the same naming convetions suffixed by `_ARN`.
+The plugin will also inject SNS Topic- & SQS Queue ARNs as an environment variables using the same naming convetions suffixed by `_ARN`.
 For the example above that would be: `MY_TOPIC_ARN`

 ## Commands